sonnguyen129/Face-mask-detection/README.md

 # face-mask-detection
 This is a face masks detection project using OpenCV, Deep Learning.
-The application project is very suitable in Covid19 translation period which is happening complicatedly around the world.
+The application is very suitable in Covid19 translation period which is happening complicatedly around the world.
 ## Libraries

 * Python